Ocramius/DoctrineBatchUtils/README.md

 the iterator re-fetches it on its own: this prevents you from having to manually call [`ObjectManager#find()`](https://github.com/doctrine/common/blob/v2.5.1/lib/Doctrine/Common/Persistence/ObjectManager.php#L42) on your own for every iteration.

+In this example, the `EntityManager` will be flushed and cleared only once, but if there were more than 100 records, then it would flush (and clear) twice or more.